marcelocd/rails-api-with-docker/README.md

 Log out by sending a **DELETE** request to **`http://localhost:4000/logout`** with the user's authentication token.

-The authentication token can be found in the "authorization" header received as a response from sucessfull signup or login requests
+The authentication token can be found in the "authorization" header received as a response from sucessfull signup or login requests.

 ## Running Specs